-4 HSE management requirements
+8 HSE management requirements

-In this context, 'HSE management' covers meeting structure, language, management system certifications, audits and inspections, and safety delegates.
+In this context, 'HSE management' covers meeting structure, language, management system certifications, audits, inspections, reporting, and investigations.

-4.1 Shift meetings
+8.1 Shift meetings

 This paragraph describes the regular and ad-hoc meetings related to safety during normal installation and service work.
 In periods of low intensity, meetings may be held when needed.